7Dieg0/Assignment1--Research-Repository/README.md

 At the moment my favorite one is Python, Because I'm more familiar with it.
 But I'm keen to explore more soon.

-### What is something kind that someone has done for you?

 ### If you were describing programming to someone who knows nothing about it, what would you say?

-I probably start by explaining that a computer is “A machine for following rules”…and those rules are computer programs.
+I probably start by explaining that a computer is “A machine for following rules” and those rules are computer programs.
 Then I talk about a cooking recipe as an example, this is a LOT like a computer program - you start at instruction and work down the list doing each step in turn.

 ### Which parts of this course made you feel doubtful of your own innate ability?